Cookie window

 The timeframe between a visitor clicking your affiliate link and completing a purchase, during which the network will credit you the commission.
 Varies by program, from 24 hours (Amazon) to 30+ days (most other networks).

 When a visitor clicks your affiliate link, the network sets a cookie in their browser.
 If they buy something within the cookie window, you get credit.
-After the window expires, the cookie is no longer honored — any subsequent purchase goes uncredited unless the visitor clicks your link again.
+After the window expires, the cookie is no longer honoured.
+Any subsequent purchase goes uncredited unless the visitor clicks your link again.

 See also